Faces Unveiled: A Gallery of New Portraits from My Sketchbook

 Guardians of the Galaxy Art: Gamora Color Pencil Head Sketch

-Gamora Color Pencil Drawing by Ralph Contreras
+Gamora Color Pencil Drawing

 Color Pencil Sketch Portrait of Gamora

-So, for fun this afternoon, I decided to do a colored pencil head sketch drawing of her.
+So for fun this afternoon I decided to do a colored pencil head sketch drawing of her.
 I used Prisma color pencils and grid paper to help me keep my proportions accurate.
 By overlaying different tones of green, I was able to add variation to the shadows and highlights, while using yellow around the eyes to make her more accurate to the comic book version.
-Even with the grids, the eyes turned out a little crooked, but I’m still happy with the end result.
+Even with the grids the eyes turned out a little crooked, but I’m still happy with the end result.

 Capturing the Intensity: A Color Pencil Sketch of Jean Grey

-Jean Grey Colors Pencil Drawing by Ralph Contreras
+Jean Grey Colors Pencil

 Color Pencil Sketch of Jean Grey (Or Maybe Madelyne Pryor)